 - 21. If you are dissatisfied with the handling of your request, you have the right to ask for an internal review.
-Internal review requests should be submitted within two months of the date of receipt of the response to your original letter and should be addressed to: Philip Bunt, Director of Business Services, UK Anti-Doping, Fleetbank House, 2-6 Salisbury Square, London EC4Y 8AE.
+Internal review requests should be submitted within two months of the date of receipt of the response to your original request and should be addressed to: Pat Myhill, Director of Operations, UK Anti-Doping, Fleetbank House, 2-6 Salisbury Square, London EC4Y 8AE.
 Please remember to quote the reference number above in any further communications. - 22.
 If you are not content with the outcome of the internal review, you have the right to apply directly to the Information Commissioner for a decision.
-The Information

-Commissioner can be contacted at: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
+The Information Commissioner can be contacted at: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.